 From there we had the Art Deco style that celebrated clean lines.
 Women were getting more liberal in their styles.
 They were getting the right to vote.
 Cutting off their long locks and putting on the fringe that would move with them.
 To show off their curves.

-The Coronation of Queen Elizabeth in the 1953 brought a lot royal designs: crowns and tiaras, sceptres and swords.
+The Coronation of Queen Elizabeth in 1953 brought a lot of royal designs: crowns and tiaras, scepters and swords.